-AWS Lightsail is the latest offering for the webmasters from Amazon.
-Check how you can easily install and setup WordPress on AWS LightSail.
+AWS LightSail is the latest offering for the webmasters from Amazon AWS Services.
+Check how easily you can install and setup WordPress on AWS LightSail.

-Amazon’s idea is to provide virtual private server installations for smallest of businesses, so they don’t have to worry about anything other than their application.
+Amazon’s idea is to provide virtual private server (VPS) installations for small and medium businesses, so they don’t have to worry about anything other than building their applications.

 Installing and running a WordPress was possible earlier on Amazon EC2 also, but many bloggers were skeptical about it.